Redwood City in San Mateo County, California — The American West (Pacific Coastal)

 Erected 2021 by Redwood City Woman’s Club.

 Location.
 37° 29.181′ N, 122° 14.371′ W. Marker is in Redwood City, California, in San Mateo County.
-Marker is on Clinton Street north of Broadway, on the right when traveling north.
+It is on Clinton Street north of Broadway, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 149 Clinton St, Redwood City CA 94062, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Sequoia Veterans Memorial (about 600 feet away, measured in a direct line); Carrington Hall (about 700 feet away); The Tradition of Sequoia’s Class Plaques (about 800 feet away); A. C. Argo (approx. 0.2 miles away); Al Terremere (approx. ¼ mile away); Redwood City Arch (approx. 0.4 miles away); Soledad O. de Arguello (approx. 0.4 miles away); Mezes Park (approx. 0.4 miles away).
+At least 8 other markers are within walking distance of this marker: Sequoia Veterans Memorial (about 600 feet away, measured in a direct line); Carrington Hall (about 700 feet away); The Tradition of Sequoia’s Class Plaques (about 800 feet away); A. C. Argo (approx. 0.2 miles away); Al Terremere (approx. ¼ mile away); Redwood City Arch (approx. 0.4 miles away); Soledad O. de Arguello (approx. 0.4 miles away); Mezes Park (approx. 0.4 miles away).
 Touch for a list and map of all markers in Redwood City.

 Credits.
-This page was last revised on November 22, 2021.
+This page was last revised on January 9, 2025.
 It was originally submitted on November 21, 2021, by Craig Baker of Sylmar, California.
-This page has been viewed 113 times since then and 14 times this year.
+This page has been viewed 267 times since then and 17 times this year.
 Photos: 1, 2. submitted on November 21, 2021, by Craig Baker of Sylmar, California.